 Mid-20’s Accounting Graduate living in the Midwest trying desperately to escape into fictional worlds.
 I demanded to be taught how to read at age 4 solely to be able to play Pokemon and Final Fantasy.
 I can’t remember life without fandoms and shipping even before I knew what the internet was and that other people share my obsessive behaviors.
 Tumblr addict, Twitter casual, Facebook avoid-er.
 Deep-seeded, long-term fandoms include Charmed, Gilmore Girls, Supernatural, the 4400, Harry Potter, Adventure Time, and The Magicians by Lev Grossman!
 Which is now an original Syfy series that doesn’t follow the amazing books, but is still good and you should watch with me!

-I’m a recent college grad trying to make my mark on the world.
+I’m a recent college grad trying to make my mark in the world.
 But I have no idea what I’m doing.
 Anyways I spend way too much money on movie tickets.
-I obsessively buy blu-rays and other movie paraphernalia, that’s what credit cards are for, right?
+I obsessively buy Blu-rays and other movie paraphernalia, that’s what credit cards are for, right?
 I like anything superhero related especially the MCU, the DC CW shows and I’ll tell you Batman v.
 Superman wasn’t that bad.
 My ultimate guilty pleasure movie is Daredevil.
-Yeah the Ben Affleck one.
+Yeah, the Ben Affleck one.
 Watch the directors cut, it’ll change your life.
 I have a tendency to have man crushes on men named Chris, especially Chris Pratt.
 My superhero obsession has also led to a gym obsession, I just want to look as good as Chris Evans in a plain white tee.
-I also have a blog that no one reads at https://willwatchesmoviesblog.wordpress.com and I have a podcast on iTunes called the Deadlifting Dorks, I think we are really funny.
+I also have a blog that no one reads called Will Watches Movies and I have a podcast on iTunes called the Deadlifting Dorks, I think we are really funny.

 Muneeb Khan is a 20-something daredevil, martial arts expert, ex-special forces assassin and millionaire playboy.
 At least, he hopes he’ll get there someday.
 As of now, he’s studying English and Communications (among other things), with interests in film, literature, technology, science, and history.
 He’s an avid reader, an amateur writer, and has a knack for juggling (3 objects only), throwing food to insane heights and catching it in his mouth (current record: 56 feet), and collecting generally useless but interesting facts (did you know that hippos sweat pink hippo moisturizer?).
 He is always up for the opportunity to gain new knowledge, meet new people, or have interesting experiences, and is excited to be a part of The Game of Nerds team.

 I’m 20 years old and I have set up camp in Alaska.
 I am in school to become an English teacher.
-Die hard Carolina Panthers fan #KeepPounding.
-I dabble into various means of entertainment, but stuff I’ve put too much time into is Pokemon and Overwatch.
+Die-hard Carolina Panthers fan #KeepPounding.
+I dabble in various means of entertainment, but the stuff I’ve put too much time into is Pokemon and Overwatch.
 Grew up on shows like Dragon Ball, One Piece, Samurai Jack, and of course Pokemon.
 I’ve been watching My Hero Academia, Dragon Ball Super, Wilfred, and Daredevil.
 I love Star Wars, Alien and Predator movies, and the Dark Knight.
 I also have a respectable Pokemon card collection.
 Those are just highlights of things I enjoy; if I listed them all I’m scared my comma on my keyboard would break.
 I also like to occasionally write poetry, play my ukulele and pretend I’m somewhere a lot warmer.
 Have a great day and stay frosty.

-‘As a six year old my favourite book was a large volume entitled ‘The Reader’s Digest Book of Strange Stories – Amazing Facts’.
+‘As a six-year-old my favorite book was a large volume entitled ‘The Reader’s Digest Book of Strange Stories – Amazing Facts’.
 Full of crazy tales each incredible yarn grabbed my attention.
 ‘Spring-heeled Jack’, ‘The Flying Dutchman’, ‘Kasper Hauser’, ‘When the Devil walked in Devon’.
 If it was creepy, fantastic, paranormal, bizarre and historical I was in 110%.
-Eating jam sandwiches and watching ‘Star Trek’ (the original series) I was a six year old geek.
-As an adult, (musician, copywriter, faux parisienne, torch singer and purveyor of mundane day jobs etc), the joys of nerdiness can now be embraced nakedly and unashamedly.
+Eating jam sandwiches and watching ‘Star Trek’ (the original series) I was a six-year-old geek.
+As an adult, (musician, copywriter, faux Parisienne, torch singer and purveyor of mundane day jobs etc), the joys of nerdiness can now be embraced nakedly and unashamedly.
 ‘Rome’, ‘Spartacus’, ‘Game of Thrones’, ‘Black Sails’, ‘Vikings’, ‘The Last Kingdom’, and even ‘Sleepy Hollow’ along with a host of lesser gems, offered a welcome televised redemption to the purgatory and hells of modern life.
-I have realised that my historical love of flights of fancy, other worlds, and adventurous men/women with swords cannot and will not be denied.
-Historical books, films and tv series are my forte, especially if the content also throws in a large helping of legends or ancient lore.
-That being said, Fantasy, Sci-fi and Space are also of interest.
+I have realized that my historical love of flights of fancy, other worlds, and adventurous men/women with swords cannot and will not be denied.
+Historical books, films, and tv series are my forte, especially if the content also throws in a large helping of legends or ancient lore.
+That being said, Fantasy, Sci-fi, and Space are also of interest.
 Tolkien, C.S.
 Lewis, H.P.
 Lovecraft, Terry Goodkind, Ursula Le Guin, and even Dennis Wheatley all merit a mention.
-My Degree is in World Religions, I currently work as a musician, performer and copywriter, preparing to begin my Masters Degree in Medieval Literature and Culture’.
+My Degree is in World Religions, I currently work as a musician, performer, and copywriter, preparing to begin my Master’s Degree in Medieval Literature and Culture’.

 I am a library professional who lives and writes in the secretly beautiful and mysterious Flint Hills of Kansas.
 My nerd specialty lies in classic sci-fi and fantasy books, but I play a lot of board games too.
 I love tracing the roots of literature back from Wesley Chu’s Lives of Tao to the Tao Te Ching of Laozi.
 In college, I dreamed up ways to write papers on Robert A. Heinlein, Isaac Asimov, and Ray Bradbury.
 I earned Bachelors of Arts degrees in Creative Writing and History from Kansas State University.
 I also write fiction; my work has appeared in Touchstone Magazine and is forthcoming in Mad Scientist Journal.

-Interested in becoming an contributor?
+Interested in becoming a contributor?
 Email us at email@example.com or check out our Join Our Staff page.
 Have a message to give to a specific contributor?
-Check our contact page if your contributor’s email is listed. 🙂
+Check our Contact Page to see if your contributor’s email is listed. 🙂